mwhelan/mwhelan.github.io/Snow/_posts/2014-07-09-deleting-nested-node-modules-folders.md

 Fortunately, the fix is pretty simple.
 <!--excerpt-->

 First, you need to install [RoboCopy](http://technet.microsoft.com/en-us/library/cc733145.aspx).
 If you are on Windows 8, I suggest you use the version from the [Windows Server 2003 resource kit](http://www.microsoft.com/en-us/download/details.aspx?id=17657) as there appear to be [issues](http://www.matrix44.net/blog/?p=1355) with the Windows 8 version.
-Create an empty directory and use the RoboCopy mirror flag to mirror the empty directory to the problematic `node_modules` folder.
+Next, create an empty directory and use the RoboCopy mirror flag to mirror the empty directory to the problematic `node_modules` folder.
 You can then delete the empty directory in the normal way.
 Cunningly, deleting the mirrored directory also deletes the `node_modules` directory.

 	robocopy new_empty_directory node_modules /MIR